Monopond/fax-api/README.md

 	</FaxMessages>
 </v2:SendFaxRequest>
 ```
-You need to visit here on how to setup a headerformat value:
+For more information, visit the following on how to setup the HeaderFormat value:
 * [Header Format](#header-format)

 ### Assigning CLI in FaxMessage

 Assigning a CLI in the FaxMessage, a request similar to the following example below.

 ```xml
 <v2:SendFaxRequest>
 	<FaxMessages>